- 2 tablespoons fresh lime juice

 - 1/2 cup minced fresh cilantro

-- To serve, transfer the wrapped shrimp and pineapple chunks from the skewers to a platter.
-Sprinkle with the cilantro and serve with the rum butter sauce.
+To serve, sprinkle with the cilantro and serve with the rum butter sauce.